-Cole’s ‘Buddy’ Comedy Burns Forever Bright
+Google Deal Sealed: Chelsea Market is Off the Market

 Asked what he attributes that to, Thompson shot back: “I think, self-loathing; an inability for gay men to accept the way they truly are.”
 From porn to promiscuity, “Buddy Cole was spilling secrets that should have been kept secret… a lot of gay men are just in complete denial about the way they appear.
 They really want to pretend that we’re all straight-acting and that you can’t tell us apart.
 But it’s not true.
 Most gay men ‘read’ gay — and that’s the truth, that’s my experience… and it would always, inevitably, it would be a guy that was quite effeminate, telling me he was offended.
 And I’d go, ‘Have you ever heard your voice on a tape recorder?’ ”

-Neither a victim of his time nor beholden to others, NYC is the first stop on a national tour for the eternally outspoken Buddy, whose “Après Le Déluge: The Buddy Cole Monologues” plays Joe’s Pub April 1 and 3.
+Neither a victim of his time nor beholden to others, NYC is the first stop on a national tour for the eternally outspoken Buddy, whose “Après le Déluge: The Buddy Cole Monologues” plays Joe’s Pub April 1 and 3.
 Referencing the tour’s name, Thompson noted, “It’s ‘After the Flood,’ and I guess the ‘Flood’ is referring to the ‘The Kids in the Hall.’
 So it’s monologues Buddy has done since [1995, when “Kids” went off the air, to the present].
 They’re all monologues people aren’t familiar with… I’m always writing for him; and the world around Buddy changes drastically, but Buddy doesn’t budge an inch.
 His look doesn’t change.
 He doesn’t really change, no. He doesn’t need to change.
 He was ‘woke’ 30 years ago.”

 That’s not to say Buddy and his creator don’t move with the times.
 Both have established themselves on various social media platforms, and, Thompson noted, “If Paul [Bellini] and I were young today, I think we’d probably have a YouTube channel.”
 But the unvarnished truth that was, and remains, Buddy’s bread and butter plays very differently in today’s electronic ether than it once did on the TV screen.
 “People are so thin-skinned today,” Thompson said, sounding more disappointed than weary.
 “It makes me nervous in many ways, because you’re always thinking, “Is this going to be the tweet that brings me down?’ ” No matter what the audience reaction is while performing live, Thomson said, “I don’t care.
 I am in control.
 But online, you have a person with 25 followers who can bring someone down because they are outraged.
 That’s why I have a Buddy Cole [Twitter] presence, because he doesn’t give a shit.”